speedscale/docs/docs/reference/glossary.md

 may not be feasible to capture and analyze each request individually.
 Low data mode can be applied to the [generator](#generator) or [responder](#responder) in the [test config](#test-config).

+Note that replay run with low data mode will not be able to run [assertions](#assertion) as the full RRPairs are not available, but the report will show when errors occur.

 ### Operator